tags420/npme-docker/README.md

 # npme Docker

-a docker container for running npm Enterprise.
+run npm Enterprise in a Docker container.

+# License

+(c) 2014 - npm, Inc. See LICENSE.txt for details.